practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 `IO.select` will block until some of our streams become readable or writable
 and then return those streams.
+From there, it is up to them to do the
+actual data processing work.

 ## Handling read and write